Set product or subscription quantities

 7 | 2 | 20 USD |

-parameter, you can instruct Stripe to transform the quantity before applying the per unit cost.
+With the transform_quantity parameter, you can instruct Stripe to transform the quantity before applying the per unit cost.
 The following subscription allows you to naturally report the current number of users as the subscription item quantity

-—Stripe’s billing system divides the quantity by 5 and rounds up before calculating by the unit cost.
+.
+Stripe’s billing system divides the quantity by 5 and rounds up before calculating by the unit cost.

 You can only use transform_

-—it’s incompatible with tiered pricing.
+with billing_scheme=per_unit.
+It’s incompatible with tiered pricing.

 Rounding